-- Children may hesitate to share their true thoughts and feelings with their parents, as they may fear being judged or misunderstood. - You can let your child know that it is normal to feel or think the way they do, and that they can feel safe expressing themselves with you.
+- Children may hesitate to share their true thoughts and feelings with their parents, as they fear being judged or misunderstood. - Let your child know that it is normal to feel or think the way they do.
+Help them feel safe expressing themselves with you.

-Provide a balanced mix of engaging online and offline activities, at school and at home our partnership with the school, supporting your child together
+Provide a balanced mix of engaging online and offline activities

-- Discuss and develop a timetable with your child to moderate their time spent on screens. - Parental control settings can be used to monitor and limit screen time as agreed with the child.
+- Discuss and develop a timetable with your child to moderate their time spent on screens. - Children aged 7 - 12 should have consistent screen time limits (less than 2 hours daily, excluding schoolwork).